 Once you have this on hand (and maybe a profile open for reference), open your email and follow the following guidelines:

-1- Subject line: Inform the candidate right away of your intention.
-Stating it as it is is the best.
+- Subject line: Inform the candidate right away of your intention.
+Stating it as it is the best.
 Do not try too hard to sound interesting.
-Do not jam pack information here.
-You just need to know if the candidate is interested in another job or not.
+Do not jam-pack information here.
+You only need to know if the candidate is interested in another job or not.
 But they also have to know exactly what the job is!

-2- First paragraph: Tell them how you found them, you did your homework, and you know what they work on.
-If you get this right, the candidate will read on.
-Because it’s about them (everyone likes to be recognized!) and it’s clearly not a copy-pasted email.
+- First paragraph: Tell them how you found them—you did your homework, and you know what they work on.
+If you get this right, the candidate will read on because it’s about them (everyone likes to be recognized!) and that it’s clearly not a copy-pasted email.

-3- Second paragraph: Now introduce yourself and explain why you’re contacting them.
+- Second paragraph: Now introduce yourself and explain why you’re contacting them.
 Don’t be cheesy or exaggerating here.
-You just need to briefly explain why working together would benefit both sides.
+You only need to briefly explain why working together would benefit both sides.
 Pro tip: position the candidate in the big picture of your company’s mission, explain what the role would mean to the hiring team.
-You might not know all the nitty-gritty details about the candidate at this point but aligning interests is a much better way to spark interest.
+You might not know all the nitty-gritty details about the candidate at this point, but aligning interests is a much better way to spark interest.

-4- Call to action: You want candidates to take action after reading your recruitment email, so make sure they know what to dot!
+- Call to action: You want candidates to take action after reading your recruitment email, so make sure they know what to do!
 Be careful that you don’t appear pushy.
 Just leave suggestions, spell the next steps out as clearly as you can.
 Then let the candidate decide.

-5- Signature: Don’t underestimate this part.
+- Signature: Don’t underestimate this part.
 If the candidate is even a little interested and wants to find out more about you or the position, make sure they know where to go!
 Link to the job description on your careers site.
-Show the candidate that the vacancy is real and you’re not a scammer.
+Show the candidate that the vacancy is genuine and you’re not a scammer.
 With any luck, they might take action by clicking and applying!
-Include a link to your LinkedIn or the details of your company (website, phone number, address).
-You’re a real person, make sure they can verify this for themselves.
+Include a link to your LinkedIn or your company details (website, phone number, address).
+You’re a real person; make sure they can verify this for themselves.

 Outreach with referrals